Larry Walker: Accomplishments

 Walker is the Rockies' career leader in batting average (.334), on-base percentage (.426), slugging percentage (.618), OPS (1.044), and OPS+ (147).
-He remains in the top ten in many cumulative offensive categories for the Rockies, many of which he is in second place trailing Todd Helton, who played nearly twice as many games for Colorado as Walker (2247 to 1170).
-He is the Rockies' single-season record holder for numerous categories, many of them set during his MVP season of 1997.
+He remains in the top ten in many cumulative offensive categories for the Rockies, many of which he trails only Todd Helton or Charlie Blackmon, who both played many more games for Colorado than Walker.
+Walker holds many Rockies' single-season records, many of them set during his 1997 MVP season.

-Of frequent debate for "greatest Canadian-born player ever" is between Walker and pitcher Ferguson Jenkins.
+Walker and pitcher Ferguson Jenkins are often considered the greatest Canadian-born baseball players.
 Jenkins was, prior to Walker's election, the only native Canadian to be elected to the National Baseball Hall of Fame, and the first of only two Canadians to win the Cy Young Award (the second is Éric Gagné in 2003).
-Since Walker won the MVP Award in 1997, Justin Morneau (2006) and Joey Votto (2010) became the second and third Canadians win the MVP award of MLB.
+Since Walker won the MVP Award in 1997, Justin Morneau (2006) and Joey Votto (2010) became the second and third Canadians win the award.
 Only Walker and Votto (six) have won the Tip O'Neill Award more than three times in their career.